José Patricio Guggiari

-José Patricio Guggiari Corniglione (17 March 1884, in Asunción – 30 October 1957, in Buenos Aires) was a Paraguayan politician by the Partido Liberal Radical Auténtico.
+José Patricio Guggiari Corniglione (17 March 1884 – 30 October 1957) was a Paraguayan politician who served as the 32nd president of Paraguay from 1928 to 1932.
+A member of the Liberal Party, he won the first free and fair elections in Paraguay history.

-He was President of the Republic of Paraguay between 1928 and 1932.
-In 1931, after a bloody repression against a demonstration calling for a more vigorous action in defense of the Chaco, he left office to be judged by Parliament.
-Absolved, he regained the presidency.
+During his presidency, there was popular discontent over his handling of the Chaco dispute with Bolivia, as well as the role of his bodyguards in the killing of 11 people at a student rally protesting Guggiari.

+Biography

-Background and Political Life
+Background and political life

-The records of the Civil Registry indicated that he was from Asunción, born in this capital on March 17, 1884, in the home of the couple Mr. Pedro Guggiari and Mrs. Petrona Corniglione, with Italian and Swiss ancestry.
-Married to Mrs. Rosa Ramona Rojas, he was the father of María Estela and José Antonio Guggiari Rojas (married to Alejandrina Marasco).
-She also had Clementina (married to Miguel Peralta).
+The records of the Civil Registry indicate that he was from Asunción, Paraguay's capital, born on March 17, 1884, from Pedro Guggiari and Petrona Corniglione, with Italian and Swiss ancestry.
+Married to Rosa Ramona Rojas, he was father to María Estela, José Antonio Guggiari Rojas, and Clementina.